 DeLaval continues to showcase its commitment to a dairy industry that is sustainable for its customers and the planet.
 To read the full report, click here.

-To discuss more about DeLaval’s sustainability commitment with a DeLaval expert, please email Morghan Davison (email@example.com) and she will help schedule an interview.
+To discuss more about DeLaval’s sustainability commitment with a DeLaval expert, please email Morghan Davison (email@example.com) and she will help you schedule an interview.